EndGameStudio/www.juanorozco.com/content/blog/2018/2018-12-30-rewatching-korra-with-the-kiddos.md

 ---
+author: Juan Orozco
+categories:
+- Uncategorized
+draft: true
+slug: rewatching-korra-with-the-kiddos
 title: Rewatching Korra with the Kiddos
-author: "Juan Orozco"

 type: post

-draft: true
-url: /?p=67
-categories:
-  - Uncategorized
 ---

 We made it through Avatar and now working our way through Korra.
 GODS...
 I forgot how many 🙄 moments I have with Korra's Team Avatar.
 Damn teenagers... #GetOffMyLawn